-Alternative Credit: In accordance with Board Policy 6:310, District 86 does not grant credit towards graduation requirements for learning experiences completed outside of the district.
-No outside coursework will be approved in a content area until all of the graduation requirements within a content area are met.
-If an outside learning experience is approved, the student assumes responsibility for any fee, tuition, supply, or other expense.
+Alternative Credit: Alternative credit will be issued in accordance with Board Policy 6:310.
+They will work collaboratively with the appropriate content area department chair to determine the amount of credit and whether a proficiency examination is required before the credit is awarded.
+The student assumes responsibility for any fee, tuition, supply, or other expense.
 The student seeking credit is responsible for (1) providing documents or transcripts that demonstrate successful completion of the experience, and (2) taking a proficiency examination, if requested.
-Coursework taken outside of District 86 via these paths will not appear on the District 86 transcript unless there has been prior written approval by the Director of Counseling.
+Coursework taken by current District 86 students via these paths will not appear on the District 86 transcript unless there has been prior written approval by the Director of Counseling.
 Such approved coursework will appear on the high school transcript as transfer credit indicating course name, grade and credit earned.
 The grade is calculated into the grade-point average of the District 86 high school.